 Wroclaw the city of over 350 Dwarves

-The tour in the city of Wroclaw has just begun, It’s not just all about it’s spectacular Square Market, Town Hall, Fountains, and Tenament Houses.
+The tour in Wroclaw City has just begun, It’s not just all about its spectacular Square Market, Town Hall, Fountains, and Tenement Houses.
 The quirky trademark of this city is the small bronze figurine 20-30 cm tall spread around the city.

-These are actually the dwarves of the city, there are over 350 dwarves living in the city of Wroclaw.
-The bronze figurines first appeared in Wroclaw in 2005 but symbolize an anti-communist movement Orange Alternative. which began in the 1980s as a peaceful protest against the government.
+These are actually the dwarves of the city, there are over 350 dwarves living in Wroclaw.
+The bronze figurines first appeared in Wroclaw in 2005 but symbolize an anti-communist movement Orange Alternative. which began in the 1980s as a peaceful protest the government.

-The dwarves are everywhere, you can find them in the streets, squares, and backyards.
+The dwarfs are everywhere, you can find them in the streets, squares, and backyards.
 They arouse enthusiasm particularly among the youngest group of locals and guests.

 These cheeky bronze figurines are mostly known as Krasnale in Polish.
 They are charming, remarkably imaginative and each represents a part of the city’s daily life or history.

 - Bankuś (a banker),